VictoriaRaven/My-Portfolio/README.md

 # My-Portfolio
 ## Message
-Hi!
-If you are here looking for my most of my portfolio of (Java, C++, Python, HTML, etc.) they are private for now.
-However, there is a few other public repositories I made so feel free to check them out at my home page.
-When I graduate in May 2025 at UMGC, I will briefly make most of these codes in public for future job applications and then close it after completed.
-For now, please feel free to contact me to see the codes privately in a separate link for the other private repositories.
+Hi there!
+All of my Public Repositories has my Public Projects/Class.
+Feel free to check them out at my home page.
+When I graduate in May 2025 at UMGC, I will briefly make my other private codes in public for future job applications and then close it after completed. this is because some of them has an asnwer key in a few of my old Java, C++, Python, HTML, etc. classes.
+The ones public are made and adjusted so that it is not an asnwer key but my projects that I adjusted using my problem sovling skills and the lessons learned in my CS classes (Includes math, Physics, LGST, etc).
+For now, please feel free to contact me to see the other class codes with asnwer keys privately in a separate link for the other private repositories.
 Thank you!
 ### -VictoriaRaven
 ## About Me
 ### Main Interests: